 As a community rooted in prayer, our parish seeks to offer prayerful support through the following ministries:

 Prayer Shawl: Members of the parish create prayer shawls for individuals seeking the prayerful support of our community.
 The shawls are created in community, prayed over, and shared.
 There are offerings for both men and women as well as for children.
-If you are seeking the comfort of a prayer shawl, please contact Clare Peiffer at email@example.com or (262)-646-4133.
+If you are seeking the comfort of a prayer shawl, please contact Cie Motelet at [email protected] or (262)-646-4133.